 School's Governor Report and Core Offer

-St Dominic’s Catholic Primary School is committed to inclusion; it values the contribution that every child can make and is supported by the Local Authority to ensure that all pupils, regardless of their specific needs, make the best progress possible.
+St Dominic’s Catholic Primary School is committed to inclusion; we value the contribution that every child can make and is supported by the Local Authority to ensure that all pupils, regardless of their specific needs, make the best progress possible.

 We seek to raise achievement, remove barriers to learning and increase physical and curricular access to all.
 All children with special educational needs and/or disabilities (SEND) are valued, respected and considered equal members of the school.
-As such, provision for pupils with additional needs is a matter for the school as a whole: all teachers, the Governing body, Head Teacher, who is the Special Educational Needs/Disabilities co-ordinator (SENCO), and all other members of staff at St Dominic’s are responsible for sustaining the learning, development and well-being of individual pupils with SEND.
+As such, provision for pupils with additional needs, is a matter for the school as a whole.
+All teachers, the Governing body, Head Teacher, who is also the Special Educational Needs/Disabilities coordinator (SENCO), and all other members of staff are responsible for sustaining the learning, development and well-being of individual pupils with SEND.

 We consider it essential that the curriculum is presented in a supportive and stimulating atmosphere, which values each child and encourages him/her to achieve his or her full potential.